nareshmaharaj-consultant/aerospike_udf/README.md

 ```

 #### Running Data Loader
-Run from the command line:
+Run from the command line.
+Its assumes you have a Java Runtime Environment set up.
 ```java
 java -jar out/artifacts/app/udf.jar
 ```
-By default and based on the default.properties file, a random selection of data for 10,000 records will be written to the namespace test and set financialdata in the database.
+By default, and based on the default.properties file, a random selection of data for 10,000
+records will be written to the ```namespace: test``` and ```set: financialdata``` in the database.
+The application will echo to stdout the number of writes of records / second.

 #### Running Data Reader
 Change the app to reader mode by editing the default.properties file section below.